mssui/dire/README.md

 ```
 node server
 ```
-Now yout backend is working on http://localhost:3030/ And your frontend working on http://localhost:8080/
+Now your backend is working on http://localhost:3030/ And your frontend working on http://localhost:8080/

 ## How to use?